sujaygarlanka/567-final-project/WEBSITE.md

 &nbsp;
 <img style="max-width: 700px" width="100%" src="https://raw.githubusercontent.com/sujaygarlanka/567-final-project/main/media/computational_graph.png"/>

 To create the computational graph to represent a series of computations, I overwrote the basic operators in the Value class.
-The overwritten operators are add, subtract, multiply, divide, negation and exponentiation.
+The overwritten operators are addition, subtraction, multiplication, division, negation and exponentiation.
 I overwrote these operators, so when a Value is operated on with the operators listed above with another Value, the output is a new Value that points to these two parent Values.
 Repeatedly doing this will create a graph of Values where each Value is the child of the two parent Values that were involved in a computation.

 The code for all of the Value class is little over a 100 lines and is below and all the related code can be found [here](https://github.com/sujaygarlanka/567-final-project/tree/main/code/lib/computational_graph_approach).